pawelpaszki/flexbox-ultimate/README.md

 `align-items: space-between` - leftover space will be shared evenly between the end of the first item, beginning of the last item and all remaining items

 `align-items: space-around` - leftover space will be shared evenly between to the left and right of each flex-item

+## align-self

+`align-self` - allows to override align-items property for individual flex-item(s).
+By default `align-self` is equal to `align-items`, when not set

+`align-self: center` - vertically aligns item (in default flex-direction) or horizontally aligns item in `flex-direction: column`

+`align-self: flex-start` - aligns item at the start of the container (on the `cross axis`)

+`align-self: flex-end` - aligns item at the end of the container (on the `cross axis`)

+`align-self: baseline` - align bottom of the letters at the same line